24 Sep 2024

 Barak (and Deborah and Jael)

 After Othniel, we see the men who judge and deliver Israel accomplish God’s purposes in deliverance, but they are increasingly straying from covenant faithfulness.
 When Israel is oppressed by Jabin king of Canaan, Barak is summoned to fight against him.
 He seems to be a military leader who should already recognize his call to battle: “Has not the Lord, the God of Israel, commanded you, ‘Go, gather your men at Mount Tabor, taking 10,000 from the people of Naphtali and the people of Zebulun.
 And I will draw out Sisera, the general of Jabin’s army, to meet you by the river Kishon with his chariots and his troops, and I will give him into your hand’?”
-(Judg 4:6-7) Unfortunately, Barak had received the Lord’s command, and he had an army of men, but he was unwilling to obey.
+(Jdg 4:6-7) Unfortunately, Barak had received the Lord’s command, and he had an army of men, but he was unwilling to obey.
 Barak does finally obey and conquers Jabin’s army, but he needs some help getting to the point of obedience.
 Who provides the help?

 Deborah was a prophetess in Israel.
 Presumably, she had already delivered the Lord’s command to Barak once and had to deliver it a second time.
 To finally coax him into battle, she agrees to accompany him in the fight.
 Barak and Deborah defeat Jabin’s army and celebrate the victory together.
 Though the most glorious part of their victory was not accomplished by Barak, he is highlighted in both the Old Testament (1 Sam 12:11) and the New Testament (Heb 11:32) for his faith and his role in delivering Israel.

 While Deborah accompanies Barak into battle, she is not mentioned outside the book of Judges.
 However, we should not diminish the part she plays or how she reveals God’s covenant faithfulness.
 Deborah’s initial portrayal reveals that she is looked up to as a source of wisdom and instruction as she judges Israel, not as a warrior but more likely as a judge like those established by Moses (Dt 16:18).
-She even describes herself as a mother in Israel (Judg 5:7).
+She even describes herself as a mother in Israel (Jdg 5:7).
 When Israel needs a deliverer, she is on the scene to raise up such a deliverer, exhorting Barak to meet the need by reminding him of the Lord’s commands.
 We should be reminded of Jesus’ words to his disciples, “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
 (Jn 14:26) As the Holy Spirit serves the believer today, Deborah was serving Israel.
 She was a reminder of God’s ongoing presence with his people and a voice that taught and brought to remembrance God’s covenant with his people.

 Despite his victory, Barak is a reluctant hero who lacks confidence to act on his own.
 As a consequence of his reluctance, the glory of the battle goes to a woman, Jael.
 We learn that Jael, the wife of Heber, is a Kenite.
-Moses’ father-in-law was a Kenite and his descendants had associated themselves with the tribe of Judah (Judg 1:16) However, Heber had separated from the rest of the Kenites and associated himself with Jabin (Judg 4:17).
+Moses’ father-in-law was a Kenite and his descendants had associated themselves with the tribe of Judah (Jdg 1:16) However, Heber had separated from the rest of the Kenites and associated himself with Jabin (Jdg 4:17).
 When Sisera, the commander of Jabin’s army, flees from Barak, he seeks refuge in the tent of Jael.
 While Heber’s alliances are with Jabin, Jael’s alliances are not.
-She lures in Sisera only to crush his head with a tent peg (Judg 4:21).
+She lures in Sisera only to crush his head with a tent peg (Jdg 4:21).
 Like Rahab in Jericho (Josh 2:8-13), Jael recognizes the Lord’s work among his people and joins in his purposes even when her actions run contrary to her husband’s deal-making with Jabin.
 As we saw with Achsah, Jael sees clearly what her husband fails to see and acts to move the Lord’s kingdom forward.

 Gideon